kunstmusik/blue-manual/docs/users/reference/soundObjects/patternObject.md

 ## Usage

-For the general workflow of using the PatternObject, users will liked likely want to:
+For the general workflow of using the PatternObject, users will likely want to:

 1. Setup the PatternObject Properties (number of beats and